-When it comes to giving your baby the very best, many mums don't realize that giving the best begins before becoming pregnant.
-Your diet needs to be well rounded prior to pregnancy so that the building blocks for proper pregnancy nutrition are already in place once fertilization of the egg has happened.
+When it comes to giving your baby the very best, many mums don't realise that providing the best begins before becoming pregnant.
+Your diet needs to be well rounded before pregnancy so that the building blocks for proper pregnancy nutrition are already in place once fertilisation of the egg has happened.
 As your pregnant body grows and changes so will your nutritional needs.
-However, there are some vitamins and minerals that will be an essential part of your pregnancy diet, from start to finish.
+However, some vitamins and minerals will be an essential part of your pregnancy diet, from start to finish.

 The Importance of Eating Well

 During your pregnancy, your baby will gain everything he or she needs in terms of nutrients and vitamins from the foods you eat.
 Filling your body with empty calories, such as sugars, sweets, and junk foods, won't give your baby enough of the nutrients that are needed to grow cells, build bones, brain and neurological development.
-Without certain nutrients, you could be short changing your baby in terms of giving them a healthy beginning.
-Your doctor will likely prescribe a vitamin designed to help you and your baby receive the nutrients you are lacking but it will still be up to you to make sure your baby receives the bulk of their nutrition from you.
+Without certain nutrients, you could be shortchanging your baby in terms of giving them a healthy beginning.
+Your doctor will likely prescribe a vitamin designed to help you and your baby receive the nutrients you are lacking, but it will still be up to you to make sure your baby gets the bulk of their nutrition from you.

 Without a well-rounded diet, you run the risk of harming your body as well.
-While you're pregnant the baby will take whatever nutrients it can get from you; which can leave you feeling worn out, tired, unable to focus, and not properly nourished.
-If you've heard that pregnant mums are eating for two, in theory you are.
+While you're pregnant the baby will take whatever nutrients it can get from you; which can leave you feeling worn out, tired, unable to focus, and not adequately nourished.
+If you've heard that pregnant mums are eating for two, in theory, you are.
 You have to maintain proper nutrition to maintain your health plus extra for the baby.
-Should you skimp on eating properly, your baby will use up the nutrient stores you have but there will be little left for you.
+Should you skimp on eating properly, your baby will use up the nutrient stores you have, but there will be little left for you.